Portable Appliance Testing - otherwise known as PAT testing - is a recognised form of electrical appliance safety testing.

 Should a fire or employee accident occur as a result of unchecked appliances, companies can find themselves liable in a court of law.
 This can lead to both corporate and personal prosecutions and unlimited fines.

-Akita provides PAT testing services across London, Kent and the wider South East.
+Akita provides PAT testing services across London and the wider South East.

 Our specialist engineers hold a City & Guilds Level 3 qualification that allows them to perform and certificate portable appliance tests.